nitlang/nitutorial/module.md

 # Modules

-Source files are called *modules*.

-Nit source files are called modules.
+Nit source files are called *modules*.
 A module can define classes and methods, can import classes and method of imported modules and can refine them.

 The keyword `module` can be used to declare a module.
 It is optional but when given, the module name must match the filename.